 The work placement process explained in detail - along with advice to make the most of every stage.

-Details of all opportunities are advertised to the classes by the Work Placement Office.
-We encourage employers to consider the benefits of taking more than one student.
-Students express their interest in the opportunity to the work placement office within two working days.
+• Students are asked to express their interest in the opportunity to the work placement office within two working days

 Interview and select